 You want to make sure that you have a good quality score.
 The higher the score, the cheaper your cost per click is.

 A landing page is where a searcher will end up after clicking on your ad.
 In all online marketing, it is very important to make sure your landing page, goes back to your ad or corresponds to your ad as much as possible.
 Reiterate any offer stated in your ad and even use similar language.
 Let’s say your ad is about your Brazilian blowout services along with the keyword “science behind Brazilian blowouts.”
 Your landing page needs to explain exactly how a Brazilian blowout works.
 You can’t have your landing page take a searcher to your services page that mentions Brazilian blowouts.

 Relevance is key.
 Google factors in landing page relevance to ads and keywords when doing their quality scores.
 Everything must all tie together.

 As for the technical aspects of your landing pages, they should load fast.
 If you have a slow page, people will click out of it and not book an appointment.
 You can do free speed tests online to check and make sure your page is fine.
 Finally, you can also use the Google webmaster tool to check if your landing pages are being read properly.
 Mistakes can be made in the codes sometimes.
 Your ad can do poorly if Google cannot read your page for relevance.

 Here is an example of a design for a landing page for the ad and keyword best salon in Irvine / number one salon in Irvine:

 Conversions are any valuable action that a website visitor can take on your website.
-Purchases, sign-ups for email lists, or even filling out a form for a consultation are all conversions.
+Purchases, sign-ups for email lists, or even filling out a form for consultation are all conversions.
 Tracking these are the most important thing when it comes to measuring results.
-The amount of conversions you generate let you know what keywords and ads are working for you.
+The number of conversions you generate lets you know what keywords and ads are working for you.